Humanitarian and Disaster Relief Working Group

-The Humanitarian Logistics Lecture Series talks are free and open to the MIT community.
+The Humanitarian Logistics Speaker Series talks are free and open to the MIT community.
 Refreshments are provided with support from the Center for International Studies.
 The series has hosted the following speakers:

 Rich Serino, Deputy Administrator of the Federal Emergency Management Agency (FEMA)

 José Holguín-Veras, William H. Hart Professor and Director of the Center for Infrastructure, Transportation, and the Environment, RPI

 Ian Heigh, Director, Everywhere Humanitarian Response and Logistics Services